Legal

 and digital wellbeing.
 The application provides focus scoring, work

-session detection, screen time awareness, and distraction tracking.
+session detection, screen time awareness, distraction tracking, and

-Pulse is designed exclusively for personal self-improvement use by the
+on your email and calendar.
+Pulse is designed exclusively for personal

-device owner.
-It is not a surveillance tool, employee monitoring tool,
+self-improvement use by the device owner.
+It is not a surveillance

-or parental control application.
+tool, employee monitoring tool, or parental control application.

 2. What Data Pulse Collects on macOS